omdev009mishra/SimpleNotes/README.md

 ---

-Built with ❤️ by omdev009mishra
+Built by omdev009mishra and rituvashishth